Updated November 2018:

-I’ve just come back from my first trip to China.
-Shanghai was my introduction to the great continent.
-A whistle stop five days with Air New Zealand to shop and shop and oh my goodness, shop!
+My first trip to China was with Air New Zealand soon after they started flying direct to Shanghai from Auckland.
+A whistle stop five days to shop and shop and oh my goodness, shop!

-We taxi’d to meet her with a bus and a driver at her usual pick-up point at a local Starbucks about 8.30am for a full day of shopping – which I thought might possibly be a little too long and quite probably kill me.
+The full day tour kicks off about 8.30am with a pick up from your hotel.
+I thought it might possibly be a little too long and quite probably kill me.
 How wrong I was and even the token male in our group went berserk and could have gone longer!

-With five different factories, shopping centres and shops, plus lunch and transport all included for about NZ$240 per person, we trundled off first to the Fabric Market.
+With five different factories, shopping centres and shops, plus lunch and transport all included for about NZ$260 per person (1350CNY/US198), we trundled off first to the Fabric Market.
 Excitement was running high – a little Christmas Eve-ish we felt.

 I bought two 100% silk ties, two scarves, three pairs of cuff links, a belt and that coat for less than $200.
 Stoked.
 Back to the bus we went and compared purchases.
 Two of our group had coats being made overnight that were duly delivered to the hotel at 8.30am the next day, all fitted and lined.

 Next we went to a place that sells gorgeous ceramics – plates, bowls, vases – but I decided my luggage didn’t need the weight.
-We stopped for a delicious lunch which Suzy ordered on our behalf so we could taste all the different dishes, then off we set again to the Silk Factory where the worms were being boiled and their silk cocoons unravelled by machines into fine spider-web like threads to be made into duvet and pillow fillers.
+We stopped for a delicious lunch so we could taste a bunch of different dishes, then off we set to the Silk Factory where the worms were being boiled and their silk cocoons unravelled by machines into fine spider-web like threads to be made into duvet and pillow fillers.
 Don’t judge me!

 Along the chain I went and saw how they stretch the wet threads over a frame, then four ladies holding a corner each stretch at least 100 layers over a bed to make the duvets.
 I bought a king size duvet and two pillows which were vacuum packed for travelling for $200.
-Suzy said these are the most popular items her guests buy and often she is asked to send them overseas to those who wished they’d bought them on her tour.
+These are some of the most popular items guests buy and often they are asked to send them overseas to those who wished they’d bought them on her tour.

 Next stop was for antiques and collectibles.
 I was after a sculpture of a Chinese coin – which I eventually found in marble at the next stop.
 Christmas decorations were out in full force, homewares, fresh flowers and the most amazing fake flowers I’ve ever seen.
 I wanted it all! #ShowsRestraint